Strategies and Business Profile

 The Group operates a modern fleet of dry bulk carriers which are either used for carrying cargoes or time chartered-out to other shipping operators whichever is expected to bring a higher economic benefit to the Group.

 The key success factors in the ship chartering business are timing, performance and relationship.
 Ship charterers have to know their customers and suppliers well, building up mutual trust and respect.
 It is in this important area that the Group has always excelled, helping to cement contracts and maintain reasonable business flow even during difficult periods when the economy is weak.

 It is the Group's policy to comply with all applicable environmental rules and regulations in its shipping operations as well as in its daily working environment to avoid the emission of noxious liquids into the environment.
 The Group's owned vessels are well maintained and we place great emphasis on the operation in compliance with safety and environmental laws and regulations including but not limited to ISM Code, ISPS Code, MARPOL and other applicable rules regulated by IMO.
 We ensure all crew on board are trained and certificated in accordance with STCW Convention.
 Our owned vessels are also subject to the laws, regulations and rules of each country and port they visit.
 Starting from 1 January 2019, our vessels adopted IMO Data Collection System on fuel consumption and we switched to compliant low sulfur content bunker fuel in late 2019 in order to meet the IMO 2020 Sulphur Cap requirement which is in effect starting from 1 January 2020.
 We have developed policies and procedures intended to ensure our compliance with these laws, regulations and rules.

-As at 31 December 2020, the Group had nineteen owned vessels and 395 crew employed on board.
+As at 31 December 2021, the Group had twenty four owned vessels and 554 crew employed on board.